-Cautionary Note: Federal financial aid agencies and some other agencies require a minimum number of hours of enrollment for full-time status and do not make exceptions for internship, co-op or student-teaching enrollments.
+Cautionary Note: Federal financial aid agencies and some other agencies require a minimum number of hours of enrollment for full-time status.
 Students on financial aid should consult a Financial Aid Office adviser regarding minimum enrollment requirements for their situation.

 Minimum and Maximum Course Loads.
-Minimum and maximum course loads allowed are based on the school of record.
+Minimum and maximum course loads allowed are based on the school of record